 Fold in the carrots, sweet potatoes, and herbs.
 Stir in the freshly grated nutmeg, then, season to taste with salt and pepper, as needed.
 Finally, stir in the shredded parmesan cheese.

-Preheat oven to 375 degrees F. To assemble the lasagna, layer white sauce, noodles, shredded cheese blend, cottage cheese, ricotta, and more sauce.
+Preheat oven to 375 degrees F. To assemble the lasagna, layer white sauce, noodles, shredded cheese blend, cottage cheese, ricotta, ciliegie, parmesan, and more sauce.
+I probably put three or four ciliegie and a couple of tablespoons of shredded cheese, cottage cheese, ricotta for each layer.

 Cover with foil.
 Bake in the 375 degree F oven for one hour.
 Remove the foil.
 Sprinkle with shredded parmesan.
 Return pan to the oven for another 10 to 15 minutes until the sauce is bubbling and the cheese melted.
 Let cool for 10 to 15 minutes before slicing.
 Serve hot.